Host-named site collection (HNSC) allows you to assign a site collection with a unique DNS name behind it.

-Host-named site collections (HNSC) allow you to assign a site collection with a unique DNS name behind it.
-This differs from path-based site collections, which require you to use the same DNS name that the web application is assigned to all site collections beneath it.
+HNSC differs from a path-based site collection, which requires you to use the same DNS name assigned to the web application as to all site collections beneath it.

 To migrate using an existing path-based database, you need to follow the MBRRU process.
 This, of course, stands for Migrate, Backup, Remove, Restore and Upgrade.

-This process must be done after creating the web application that will host all of your host-named-based site collections.
+This process must be done after you create the web application that will host all of your host-named-based site collections.
 This process will convert your content database to use host-named-based site collections.

 These instructions assume that you have already installed your SSL certificate.
 This also assumes that the site collection for the web application you are bringing over is at the root.
 If this is not the case, you can still follow this tutorial, though you may have to specify the path.

 Breaking the steps down a bit further:

 - Mount – This will mount the SQL backup of the SQL database from your existing source database server to SharePoint.

 - Backup – This command will back up the existing site that was just mounted to your web application.

 - Remove – This will remove the Site Collection, which is path based.